An act of sexual intercourse between a male and female not married to each other when at least one of them is married.

 Is a form of legal agreement reached between a couple who have chosen to live together (whether they are heterosexual or homosexual) which sets out the rights and responsibilities one has in respect of outgoings including mortgage and support of children.

+Or Cohabitee.
 Living together as husband and wife.
 Married persons generally have rights to expect their spouses to live with them.
 Unmarried people living together as husband and wife (cohabitants) do not usually have the status of a married couple.

 Common law spouse